rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/05-deploying-prod.rst

 Overview
 `````````

-Now that we have our operational infrastructure secured, in this lab you'll deploy your production web server infrastructure.
-To do this, you'll create an Ansible Role.
-Our web application will display the hostname of each server.
+With your operational infrastructure secured, in this lab you'll deploy your production web application.
+To do this, you'll create an :ansible_docs:`Ansible Role<user_guide/playbooks_reuse_roles.html>`.
+Your web application will display the hostname of the responding server for the content.
+The first thing to do is to create a group for your production nodes.

 Adding prod hosts to your inventory
 ``````````````````````````````````````````

-First, modify your ansible inventory at ``~/playbook/hosts`` to add a new groupe named ``prod`` with the IP addresses for your production hosts as members.
+Modify your ansible inventory at ``~/playbook/hosts`` to add a new group named ``prod`` with the IP addresses for your production hosts as members.

 .. parsed-literal::